5-Step Tax-Smart Retirement Income Plan

 Step 1: Take your RMDs

-If you turned 70½ in or before 2019, start by taking the required minimum distributions (RMDs) from your tax-deferred retirement accounts.
+If you’re 72 or older, start by taking the required minimum distributions (RMDs) from your tax-deferred retirement accounts.
 Failure to do so means getting hit with a 50% penalty on the difference between what you withdrew and what was required.
-Those who turn 70½ in 2020 or later can wait until age 72 to begin taking your RMDs (see “7 SECURE Act Takeaways”).

 “Because of the penalty, RMDs should be your first stop when tapping your retirement portfolio,” Hayden says.
 (Most financial institutions—including Schwab—can help calculate your RMDs when the time comes, or you can estimate them ahead of time using an online calculator.)

-Whatever you withdraw will be taxed as ordinary income, so if you don’t need this money to cover your living expenses, consider depositing it into a taxable brokerage account, where you could potentially generate gains.
+Whatever you withdraw will be taxed as ordinary income, so if you don’t need this money to cover your living expenses, consider depositing it into a taxable brokerage account, where you could potentially put it back to work in the market.

 Step 2: Tap interest and dividends